sidbav/AV-vs-Evasive/scripts/append_str/README.md

 # Append Random Strings
 ## append_str_random.py

-This script can append chosen random strings to a malware sample.
+This script can append chosen random strings to a chosen file.

 ### Usage
 1. Open the script code